nwills93/restaurant-reservation-project/README.md

 ## Installation

 1. Fork and clone this repository.
+2. Update the .env file in the back-end folder tp point toward your database instance url.
-1. Run `npm install` to install project dependencies.
+3. Run `npm install` to install project dependencies.
-1. Run `npm run start:dev` to start your server in development mode.
+4. Run `npm run start:dev` to start your server in development mode.